A heavy wave of Russian missile attacks pounds areas across Ukraine, killing at least 4 civilians

 At least four missiles hit Kharkiv, the country’s second-largest city, injuring one person, said mayor Ihor Terekhov.
 A woman rescued from the rubble of a building later died, regional Gov. Oleh Syniehubov said.
 More people may be trapped, he said.

-Authorities in the Khmelnytskyi region said two people died as at least six explosions were heard during the morning missile attack.
+Authorities in the Khmelnytskyi region of western Ukraine said two people died as at least six explosions were heard during the morning missile attack.

 Meanwhile, Russian troops conducted 131 artillery attacks on the Kherson region, killing two people and injuring five, according to governor Oleksandr Prokudin.